roborobs1023/google-housekeeping/README.md

 1. Set Cull Date Threshold by replacing the 30 in var Threshold with the number of days you wish to allow folders to remain on your google drive.
 Line: 25
 2. Replace Folder ID in the arrSearchFolders array with one found in the URL of your google drive folder.
 Line 45
 3. Replace Templates with the folder which contains your template documents.
 Line: 67
+4. Change email address for recipeint of logs.
+Line 152
+5. Setup Triggers at https://script.google.com to run DeleteFolderByDate Function on desired schedule.

 ## Contributing